 Cache-Control no-store directive should be used; if this directive is not specified, then the response is considered cacheable and may be cached.
 Note that if

-no-store is specified, it takes precedence over other directive - this makes sense, since serious privacy and security issues could occur if a resource is cached which should not be.
+no-store is specified, it takes precedence over other directives.
+This makes sense, since serious privacy and security issues could occur if a resource is cached which should not be.

 We can see a few common errors that are made when attempting to configure a response to be non-cacheable: